agi-brain/xuance/docs/source/documents/api/environments/new_env.rst

 Customized Environments
 =====================================================

-If the simulation environment used by the user is not listed in Table 1, it can be wrapped and stored in the "./xuance/environment" directory.
+If the simulation environment used by the user is not included in XuanCe, it can be wrapped and stored in the "./xuance/environment" directory.
 The specific steps for adding are as follows:

 **Step 1: Create an Original Environment**